Main Reason why people are not able to come out of anxiety and stress tip no 1

 1) Breathing Exercises

 Deep breathing is an easy stress reliever that has numerous benefits for the body, including oxygenating the blood, which ‘wakes up’ the brain, relaxing muscles and quieting the mind.
 Breathing exercises are especially helpful because it can be done anywhere and these can quickly de-stress.
 Abdominal breathing and Yogic full breathing are good examples.

 Meditation builds on deep breathing and takes it a step further.
 When you are in a meditating state, it results in the release of certain hormones that promote health.

 One can imagine oneself achieving goals like becoming healthier and more relaxed, doing well at tasks, and handling conflict in better ways.
 Also, visualizing oneself doing well on tasks one can improve one’s performance through visualizations.

 Your sense of touch is closely linked to your state of mind and is vital to your sense of well-being.
-Work with this need by getting a massage from a friend or a professional.
-If neither is available, you can use do self-message which will also work great in promoting circulation, releasing tension, and helping you feel more relaxed.
+Work with this need by getting a message from a friend or a professional.
+If neither is available, you can use do self-massage which will also work great in promoting circulation, releasing tension, and helping you feel more relaxed.

 5) Instant Relaxation Technique

 By tensing and relaxing all the muscle groups in your body, you can relieve tension and feel much more relaxed in minutes, with no special training or equipment.
-Start by tensing all the muscles in your face, holding a tight grimace 3or 4 seconds, then completely relaxing for next few seconds.
+Start by tensing all the muscles in your face, holding a tight grimace 3or 4 seconds, then completely relaxing for the next few seconds.
 Repeat this with your neck, followed by your shoulders, etc. You can do this anywhere, and as you practice, you will find you can relax more quickly and easily, reducing tension as quickly as it starts!

 6) Light Music